drippy-tess/SQL/README.md

-# SQL
-These codes are written is SQL
+# These codes are written is SQL